Pinegrow/PinegrowDevelopersDocumentation/Getting_started.md

  3) An object that contains the HTML, controls, and or actions.

 The options object can be further split into key:value pairs that provide the main body of the component, a section object that organizes all of the controls or actions, a set of field objects within the sections object that contain the key:value pairs that describe each control or action.
  #### Main Body Key:Value Pairs
+ ___

 **selector**
 This key receives either a CSS selector or function that uniquely identifies the element being created or controlled.
 This key is required.
+When receiving a CSS selector, that selector is evaluated by Pinegrow to return a boolean value.
+Any function passed through the ```selector``` key should return a boolean.
 An example of a simple selector to target any page element with an attribute of 'pg-table'
 ```javascript
 selector: '[pg-table]',
 ```
 A example of a more complex selector using a javascript function.
 Note: the function can be passed a single argument that is conventionally named ```pgel```.
 This argument contains the source-code representation of the current DOM node (pgParserNode).
-This function checks to see if the tag of the node is NOT 'html', 'body','head', or 'script'.
+This example function checks to see if the tag of the node is NOT 'html', 'body','head', or 'script'.
 As a side note, ```pgel.tagName``` will always return lowercase, irrespective of the case in the Document.
 ```javascript
 selector: function(pgel) {
 	if (['html', 'body', 'head', 'script'].includes(pgel.tagName)) {